JuliaCooper60/Tableau-city-bikes/README.md

 * While the number of rides was higher in 2022, the average Trip Duration reduced compared to 2021
 * The average distance travelled has steadily increased over the four years

+This could be indicative of bike-riding becomming more targetted and normalised as a form of transport for an increasing number of people.

 ### The number of people riding from Jersey City to NYC has increased significantly since COVID and continues to do so, especially in the summer months.
 Image of chart: ![Map_Start_and_End_Stations_by_Year](Map_Start_and_End_Stations_by_Year.png)